 Once abuse complaints exceed our threshold you will receive a warning notice.
 If the complaint rate is far beyond that threshold, a suspension notice will arrive in your inbox from our abuse team.
 They will ask about your list collection process and ask for other details about the health and life of your list.
 We'll need that information because by then ISPs and anti-spam organizations are threatening to blacklist us unless we explain why your list generated so many complaints.
 A full investigation will proceed once we have the requested information from you.

 Even if you're a legitimate marketer who does everything "by the book" and only uses opt-in lists, you can still get reported for spamming.
-Basically, when a recipient gets your email and thinks it's spam, or just "junk mail," they can click the little "Report Spam" or "This is spam" button in their email application (even if they signed up for it!)
+Even if someone has signed up to receive emails from you, they can click the spam button in their email application if they think it's spam or junk mail.
 Some people just think the button is an easy way to unsubscribe from your list.
 Some people are just too lazy to scroll down and click your opt-out link.
 That's why a couple of complaints are understood, but several gets into sticky territory.

 Accidental Spam Reports